 Prep the ingredients

-- First up, make that homemade chili powder, or if using storebought, see note below.
+- First up, make that 1-3 tsp homemade chili powder, or if using store bought, see note below.

-- Make the tomato chili paste: To a small stainless or non-stick sauce or fry pan add a spoonful of tomato paste, 2-3 Tbsp of the crushed tomatoes, and about 1 tsp. of the spicy chili powder you made and stir on medium-low heat.
-Taste the chili blend before you add it to the pan, with the tip of your finger and if your mouth really heats up for a bit, then you have yourself some spicy chili powder, and 1 tsp to start is good.
+- Make the 1/4 cup homemade tomato chile paste: To a small stainless or non-stick sauce or fry pan add a spoonful of the 2-4 tbsp tomato paste, 2-3 Tbsp of the 1 14.5 oz can crushed tomatoes unsalted, and about 1 tsp. of the chili powder you made or bought.
+If your chili powder is prettyspicy then start by adding 1 tsp to this homemade chili paste.

-- Stir and cook this tomato chile paste over low heat for a few minutes, allowing the tomato paste to carmelize, the spices to bloom, and the crushed tomatoes to cook off some of their liquid.
+- Stir and cook this tomato chile paste over low heat for a few minutes, allowing the tomato paste to caramelize, the spices to bloom, and the crushed tomatoes to cook off some of their liquid.
 Taste it and adjust the flavor by adding bits of the 3 ingredients.
-I know this sounds vague, but that's the idea, that you get comfortable tasting and adjusting for the right flavor versus a one-size-fits-all approach to cooking.

-- Prep the tomatoes and fresh chiles.
+- Prep the 2-3 boxes cherry tomatoes and 4-6 ea fresh chili peppers.
 Cut off the stems and deseed the chile peppers.

-- Toss the prepped veggies with some olive oil and liberally sprinkle with cumin, and Mexican oregano.
+- Toss the prepped veggies with some olive oil and liberally sprinkle with 1 tbsp cumin ground, and 1 tbsp Mexican oregano.
 Char the veggies by grilling on medium-high heat for about 5 minutes per side.
 Once they are all bubbly and charred, remove them to cool, then casually chop them (see upper right photo of them, added to pot).

 Finish the soup

-- To a pot (I used a 3.5 qt Dutch oven, but anything works) add a drizzle of olive oil, and saute the onion, chopped, with a tablespoon of cumin seeds over medium heat.
+- To a pot (I used a 3.5 qt Dutch oven, but anything works) add a drizzle of olive oil, and saute the 1 ea medium yellow onion, chopped, with 1 tbsp cumin seeds over medium heat.
 Let the seeds get toasty and the onion develops some color for about 5-8 min.

 - To a blender or food processor add the sauteed onion/cumin, the chopped, charred veggies, and the rest of the can of tomatoes and blend until nice and smooth.

-- Return the pureed ingredients to the pan, and add the can of beans, including the liquid, which adds flavor and texture.
-Time to add the secret ingredient, chocolate, and stir it into the soup to melt, on medium-low heat.
+- Return the pureed ingredients to the pan, and add the 1 15 oz can chili beans, including the liquid, which adds flavor and texture.
+Time to add the secret ingredient, 1 oz 70% dark chocolate, and stir it into the soup to melt, on medium-low heat.

 Optional Protein Add-ins: either of the below choices will make the chili heartier, more filling

-- Smoked Tofu crumbled: this is sold in the same area as regular tofu.
-2. Ground Turkey, crumbled and sauteed
+- Smoked or braised tofu crumbled: this is sold in the same area as regular tofu.

 - Or add ground turkey, sauteed until you’ve crumbled the meat and it has browned.